ReignOfComputer/SG-Radio-for-Windows-8.1/README.md

 -----

+v4.0.0.3 - 21 June 2018
+- FIXED: SPH migrated some of their streams, thanks everyone who reported.

+v4.0.0.2 - 7th March 2018
+- CHANGED: Microsoft apparently changed their policies (probably in a bid to piss off more developers and get them off their platform), so here's a quick change to appease them regarding donation links

+v4.0.0.1 - 21st February 2018
+- HOTFIX: Users with versions before V4 would face issues with favorites and starred tracks after updating - this update wipes the database to fix that

 v4.0.0.0 - 19th February 2018
 - Whoa, it's been over 3 years since the last update!
 Were you an active user of SG Radio?
 Let me know how I did by rating the app!
 - FIXED: All the streams that have been migrated